 Buying stock is just as risky as some of the higher-risk option strategies.
 Option traders can easily hedge risk.
 For example, instead of selling naked puts, the trader can buy one put for each put sold.
 That may limit profits, but it cuts the maximum possible loss for the trade to a relatively small number (compared with selling naked puts).

 XYZ is $93.10 per share:

 - Sell 1 XYZ Nov 18 '16 90 put

 - Buy 1 XYZ Nov 18 '16 80 put

 That combination is referred to as a put spread.
 In this example, you sell the XYZ Nov 80/90 put spread, with the options expiring after the market closes on Nov 18, 2016.
 The worst case scenario results in loss of $1,000 for the spread (reduced by the premium collected when initiating the position).
 This is a limited-risk trade.

 The seller of the naked XYZ Nov 18 '16 90 put can lose up to $4,500 (less the premium collected) if the stock declines all the way to $45.00

 The stockholder can lose $4,810 if the stock falls to $45.00.
 Obviously, the loss can be even greater when the stock price continues to decline.
 But the put spread seller can never lose more money -- no matter how low the stock price may be.

-Bottom line: Selling naked options involves the risk of incurring a significant loss.
-But so does buying stock.
+Selling naked options involves the risk of incurring a significant loss, but so does buying stock.